bjssacademy/quick-git/README.md

 ![Alt text](<images/branching - tracy.png>)[^1]

 You'll also see that we had to fix a bug on our main branch.
-This bug fix doesn't make any changes to our feasture branch, and our feature branch doesn't make any changes to our main branch.
+This bug fix doesn't make any changes to our feature branch, and our feature branch doesn't make any changes to our main branch.
 This allows us to keep non-ready code separate and not deploy partial code to our users.

 > There are other ways, called *feature flags* but we will not be discussing that here.